My religion:

 being?

-That belief is a mistake.
+That is a mistake.
 It is a failure to understand what is real.

-I am complete as that which I am, even though I am only a human
+I am complete as that which I am, even though I am one human

 individual.
 It is the idea of being at unity with everything that exists